1. “Semantic is a misleading word”

-Inconsistent code is hard to reason about and if there are two ways of doing something, inevitably they'll be mixed up.
+Inconsistent code is hard to reason about and if there are two ways of doing something, inevitably they’ll get mixed up.

 Good code is easy to delete because it’s not intertwined.

-“making very specific changes at certain breakpoints and tying them to a class that has to be added to the HTML seems needlessly complex.”
+As Ben Frain says in Atomic CSS is a Responsive Design Anti Pattern ‘making very specific changes at certain breakpoints and tying them to a class that has to be added to the HTML seems needlessly complex.’

 For each style you want to change, you need an equivalent, verbose, hard to read class name.
 For example